block42-blockchain-company/thornode-telegram-bot/README.md

 monitored by default.
 ---

-If you have a Binance Node IP that you want to monitor, you can set `BINANCE_NODE_IP` to this IP.
+If you have any Binance Node IPs that you want to monitor, you can set `BINANCE_NODE_IPS` to these IPs.
 Set it to `localhost` if the Binance Node runs on the same machine as the Telegram Bot.

 **Leave this environment variable empty or don't even set it to not do any Binance Node monitoring.**

+If you enter multiple Binance Node IPs, make sure to separate the IDs with `,` i.e. a comma.
 ```
-export BINANCE_NODE_IP=3.228.22.197
+export BINANCE_NODE_IPS=3.228.22.197,localhost
 ```
 ---
 Next set Telegram User IDs that are permissioned to access the Admin Area in the `ADMIN_USER_IDS` environment variable.